TaraRhoseyn/cardiff_swim_centre_site/README.md

 - **Bug**: Buttons were not passing WAVE accessibility standards due to colour contrast failures.
 - **Fix**: Set the colour property of all anchor elements to black.
 - **Bug**: The about page's row of three cards would overlap into each other on tablet view.
-- **Fix**: Eeplaced the col-md-4 class with col-md-6 and col-lg-4 classes, and put them into one row over two.
+- **Fix**: Replaced the col-md-4 class with col-md-6 and col-lg-4 classes, and put them into one row over two.
 - **Bug**: Page loading speed was slow.
 I could not get the performance metric in Google lighthouse above 74% for all pages.
 - **Fix**: Optimised the PNG images by making the file sizes smaller, then converted all PNGs to WEBP.
 - **Bug**: Modal button not opening the modal.